gvwilson/thirdbit/src/fiction/iffy/index.md

 ## Chapter 3

 It was four days to Rothera across the Weddell Sea.
-Once upon a time their route would have been a solid sheet of ice.
+Once upon a time they could have driven across a solid sheet of ice.
-During the Melt they would have had to thread their way through cakes and bergs, but those days were long gone too.
+During the Melt they would have had to thread their way through cakes and bergs, but those days were long gone.
-There was nothing between them and their destination except floating plastic, the inevitable gulls, and the waves.
+There was nothing between them and their destination except hungry gulls, floating plastic, and the faint but ever-present risk of the sea boiling into foam beneath them.

 Halley quickly fell below the horizon.
 After motoring for an hour under high, thin clouds, Uncle Jack ordered the *Guinevere* to raise her sails.
 The ship's tiny core obediently ran mis-matched gossamer sheets up her twin Y-masts.
-Waves a meter high made the *Guinevere* rock from side to side in a rhythm that Iffy knew as well as she knew her own heartbeat.
+Waves a meter high made the ship rock from side to side in a rhythm that Iffy knew as well as she knew her own heartbeat.

-"Best stay outta the way," Aunt Naggie advised when her foster daughter clambered down into the galley to get tea.
+"Best stay outta th' way," Aunt Naggie advised when her foster daughter clambered down into the galley to get tea.
 "He ain't used t' havin' folk on board, but I 'spect he'll settle in."
 It sounded more like a prayer than a prediction,